All detail-oriented people can be memorable presenters. I can help with that.

 - I help people find other people who can help them

-- I am open to experiences with others
+- I am open to experiences that will deepen my connection with others

 - I focus on the positive